mikeday37/KspManeuverAutoThrottle/README.md

 4. Automatically deletes the maneuver node when the burn is finished.
 5. Proceeds automatically to the next maneuver node and repeats the whole process until no maneuver nodes remain.

+All the above is accomplished with existing KSP features - the plugin doesn't engage any controls, nor modify any game variables, that a human player (or kerbal) could not.

 Enjoy!

 ## Installation